ahnchive/ahnchive.github.io/index.md

 &nbsp;
 &nbsp;
 ### About
-I'm a phd student at [EyeCog lab](https://you.stonybrook.edu/zelinsky/who-we-are/) at Stony Brook University.
+I'm a PhD student at [EyeCog lab](https://you.stonybrook.edu/zelinsky/who-we-are/) at Stony Brook University.
 I'm broadly interested in understanding how humans can obtain stable but flexible representations of their visual environment.
 I try to understand this question by building an artificial vision system that is more human-like.
 Please find my curriculum vitae [here]({{ BASE_PATH }}/assets/CV.pdf) (updated 11/04/2022)

 &nbsp;
 &nbsp;
 ### Recent News

+My second-year project "Use of superordinate labels yields more robust and human-like visual representations in convolutional neural networks" has been accepted at [Journal of Vision](https://jov.arvojournals.org/article.aspx?articleid=2778207)!

+Gave a live talk at [VSS 2020](https://jov.arvojournals.org/article.aspx?articleid=2771677) on how hieararchical semantic structure of the training labels helps visual category learning in convolutional neural networks

+We published a large-scale eyetracking dataset for training deep learning models.
+See our project page: [COCO-Search18](https://sites.google.com/view/cocosearch/)

+My first-year project "Towards Predicting Reading Comprehension From Gaze Behavior" has been accepted at [ETRA 2020](https://dl.acm.org/doi/10.1145/3379156.3391335)

+Our team presented our real-time reading vs skimming detector at [ETRA 2019](https://dl.acm.org/doi/10.1145/3314111.3319916)

 <!-- <div style="text-align: justify"> I'm broadly interested in understanding how humans can obtain a stable but flexible representation of the visual environment.
 I try to understand this question by building an artificial vision system that is more human-like! </div>